 He and Kathy Imbriani have produced a tome of great importance for those who work with any kind of plant.
 It deftly concentrates decades of experience and hands-on practice into an easy-to-understand reference for all things that threaten the modern-day grower.

 Whether you are growing orchids, tomatoes or cannabis, Rosenthal’s insights will help both amateur and pro through those most vexing times — when pests and disease threaten to destroy the fruits of the gardener’s work.
 The authors remind us to keep it simple and use an organic approach whenever possible.
 One example is a simple cure for mold and fungus: use pH-down as a spray, set at level 8.
-Elegant and
+Elegant and simple,

 Read More: Book review: Get that bug before it gets the best of a garden